bpeterson1663/scheduling-demo/server/README.md

  All optional
  - userId: Id of user you want to return shifts for
  - start: Epoch value.
 Shifts will be returned that start on or after
  - end: Epoch value.
-Shifts will be returned that end before or after
+Shifts will be returned that start on or before
 ### Restrictions
 Must be an authenticated user.
 If administrator role, all shifts will be returned based on the businessName of the authenticated user.
 If employee role, only shifts belonging to that user will be rturned
 ### Response Body